lrc-se/aoc-2021/README.md

 ### Day 8 (Python)

 For now uses a manual approach for part 2 based on known relationships between segment distributions for different digits, but this can surely be generalized and automated.

+### Day 9 (JavaScript)

+Uses recursion with a cache of already checked positions for part 2.